-Purposeful homework is an essential component of instruction in the Westside Community Schools.
-Homework should (1) help in the development of independent work and study habits; (2) aid in the acquisition of knowledge; (3) assist in the mastery of skills; and (4) encourage creative effort and pursuit of individual interests.
-Homework should provide reinforcement and extension of class instruction and serve as a basis for further study and preparation for future class assignments.
+Purposeful homework is an essential component of the instructional process in the Westside Community Schools.
+The purposes of homework are: (1) to help in the development of independent work procedures and study habits; (2) to aid in the acquisition of knowledge; (3) to assist in the mastery of skills; and (4) to encourage creative effort and pursuit of individual interests.
+Homework should provide reinforcement and extension of class instruction and should serve as a basis for further study and preparation for future class assignments.